Arugula Pesto

 Recipe notes

-Arugula: I use pre-washed baby arugula (aka rocket) for convenience.
-The more peppery wild arugula works too.
+Arugula: For convenience, I use pre-washed baby arugula (aka rocket).
+The more peppery wild arugula works, too.

-Extra virgin olive oil: it’s definitely the best for flavor and nutrition, definitely a must for your pesto recipes!
+Extra virgin olive oil: It’s a key ingredient for flavor and nutrition, definitely a must for your pesto recipes!

-Sun-dried tomatoes: they bring sweetness and umami flavor, great to soften the peppery arugula.
+Sun-dried tomatoes: They bring sweetness and umami flavor, which is great for softening the peppery arugula.

 Salt & pepper: taste and make sure you’re happy with the seasoning.